algorandfoundation/ARCs/ARCs/arc-00xx.md

 ## Rationale

 NFT collections are currently only defined off chain, and many sites have their own index of collections that require independent verification.
-This standard allows anyone to define an NFT collection with optional verification.
+This standard allows anyone to cheaply define an NFT collection with optional verification.
 Anyone can assemble their own collection list from data on chain without relying on an intermediary or gatekeeper, representing a common reference.
 Creators can mint a cASA to group their own creations, and any user can mint a collection from multiple creators for arbitrary categorization.
 An ASA can be part of multiple collections or none at all.

 Using ARC19 as the base format allows cASAs to be mutable: new assets can be added to or removed from the list dynamically.
 A consistent unit name ('CLXN') allows for easy asset search by unit name.
 Allowing collections of applications or addresses provides further flexibility and new functionality.
 Using this specification applies no additional requirements to the creation of assets, or the existing standards for doing so, which allows for backwards compatibility with existing minted items.
+However, mutability is not required

+Another differentiating capability introduced by this standard is that of verifiable permissioned licensing of IP.
+Creators of collections may want to include derivative works from other collections (i.e. collabs, features, or multi-creator collections) and permission to use others' IP is currently recorded publicly off-chain via social media.
+However, exchanging cASA units allows an address to publicly endorse and permit usage of their IP.
+Without this mechanism, a cASA creator could include works in an official collection without clear and public permission to do so, and verification of claims of permission would be difficult to confirm.
+It is the responsibility of the collection owner to ask for permission to use IP by exchanging units and the responsibility of IP holders to monitor usage of their IP.
+Example of trustless licensing of IP: User A creates popular collection A, user B wants to collaborate with user A and include works derived from collection A in a new collection B, user A can give consent by holding a unit of cASA B (transparently approving collection B without having to make a multisig or forcing user B to give user A any control over collection B).

+Notes on independent, trustless verification by third parties:
+  1. Check that the collection is intended to be verified (i.e. `verification`!= null), if false or null verification is not required.
+  2. Check the asset list and assemble a list of creators.
+Though ideally it will be correct in the creatorAddresses field metadata.
+If the lists are found not to match, some may choose to fail verification.
+This step could be optimized to simply check if the assets list is a subset of the cASA creator's created assets (which is currently the norm), in which case no subsequent steps are required.
+  3. Check that all creators are holding >0 units of the cASA.
+No other addresses need to be checked because it will be up to the cASA creator to manage the distribution of the units.

 ## Copyright